chrisluedtke/ACM-School-Placement/README.md

 ## Timeline
 Date | Milestone
 -----|----------
 April 27 | Make decisions on the approach and final product.
-Ideally figure out pieces that can be assigned to individual point people and begin development of base functionality.
+Begin development of base functionality.
-May 18 | Call to check in on progress.
+May 18 | Network call to check in on progress.
 June 23 | Pull all pieces into final product and start extensive testing.
-July 7 | Product complete with Demo ready to present to sites across the national network
+July 7 | Product complete with demo ready to present to sites across the national network

 ## Inputs - Two Spreadsheets
 #### Spreadsheet 1: Characteristics of Corps Members (obtained through survey already in place)